raml-org/raml-tutorial-08/tutorial.md

 ## RAML Data Types

 An essential part of an API is its data that comes in and out.
 RAML offers a high degree of flexibility for you to decide how you want to describe payload data and does not pin point you on a specific format.
-JSON and XML are the most prominent, but RAML also provides another possibility to describe your data in a concise and powerful way.
+JSON and XML are the most prominent, but RAML also provides another possibility to describe your data in a more concise and powerful way.

 RAML data types can be used to define data inside: request and response body; and header, query, and URI parameters.

-### Defining Types
+### A Simple Example

 To declare a data type, first we need to declare it at the top of our spec under the `types` property: